emerysteele/macrodeckwebview/Readme.md

 # How to Use

-- When Running, an icon will appear in your system tray
+- When running, an icon will appear in your system tray
 - Click icon to open a window with Macro Deck's web client
   - By default, it will auto connect to `ws://127.0.0.1:8191`.
   - If you are running Macro Deck on a different port or different computer, update the WSURL in `App.config` (or `Macro Deck WebView.exe.config` in the compiled project)